Curing

 • Adding too much nitrates/nitrites (crossing upper limits) to the dry mixture or wet curing solution can impart a bitter and strong curing taste to the meat.

-• 50 ppm of sodium nitrite is accepted as the minimum for the development of the proper color of the meat.
+• 50 ppm of sodium nitrite is accepted as the minimum for developing the proper color of the meat.

 • Modern-day cured meats at retail have a residual nitrite content of about 10 ppm.